bachya/ecowitt2mqtt/README.md

 ## Battery Configurations

-Ecowitt devices report battery levels in a very inconsistent manner, making it difficult to automatically parse their values into something meaningful. `ecowitt2mqtt` addresses this via two mechanisms: a default battery "strategy" and battery overrides.

-### Default Battery Strategy

-By using the `--default-battery-strategy` configuration parameter, users can specify how batteries should be treated by default:
+Ecowitt devices report battery levels in three different formats:

 * `boolean`: `0` represents `OFF` (i.e., the battery is in normal condition) and `1` represents `ON` (i.e., the battery is low).